 When it comes to boilers, many people are skeptical.
 This is due to the fact that there is not much information out there about how a gas boiler works to heat your home.
-Because of this, the HVAC experts at Michael Bonsby Heating & Air Conditioning have outlined a brief overview of gas boilers and how they work.
+Because of this, the HVAC experts at Michael Bonsby HVAC & Plumbing have outlined a brief overview of gas boilers and how they work.

 How Does a Gas Boiler Work

 A gas boiler heats water using gas then sends this heated water through a system of pipes throughout your home.
 This then heats systems like radiators, baseboards, and radiant heating to keep your home warm and comfortable.

 Benefits of a Gas Boiler